 The Legality of Sports Gambling in America

 To put this as simply as possible, the legality of sports gambling in America is primarily focused on the owner/operators of gambling businesses and does not target individual bettors.
 In other words, there are laws prohibiting the operation of sportsbook in the US, but there are not any laws prohibiting American bettors from placing bets on sports through legally sanctioned bookmakers.
 There are two primary US federal gambling laws that dictate what is and is not legal in the USA regarding sportsbook gambling.
-PASPA, also known as the Professional and Amateur Sports Protection Act, makes it illegal to own or operate a brick and mortar sportsbook anywhere in the United States with the exception of four specific states that were exempted from the law.
-Those four states are Nevada, Delaware, Oregon and Montana.
+PASPA, also known as the Professional and Amateur Sports Protection Act, made it illegal to own or operate a brick and mortar sportsbook anywhere in the United States with the exception of four specific states that were exempted from the law.
+Those four states were Nevada, Delaware, Oregon and Montana.
 Of those four states, only Nevada offers full-service sports betting services.
 If you want to place sports bets in person in the US, then you would have to travel to Nevada.
 Now that PASPA has been repealed, states are currently passing laws to allow domestic sports betting but since it has only been in effect since 2018, many states still do not have brick-and-mortar sports betting.

 Is Online Sports Betting Actually Legal in the USA?